Certainty Equivalent Calculation

 Certainty Equivalent, or CE = U-1 (EU) = U-1 (0.5)

-If your Utility Function is a defined mathematical function whose inverse function is also a mathematical function, then it can be easy to derive a function for Certainty Equivalent.
-For Example, if your utility function is an Exponential Utility Function like this:
+If your utility function is a clean math formula whose inverse is also a clean formula, then you can write out a direct formula for the certainty equivalent.
+For example, if your utility function is an Exponential Utility Function like this:

 Exponential utility function equation in terms of risk tolerance R, used in the closed-form derivation of certainty equivalent for a fifty-fifty lottery.

-Where R is the Risk Tolerance, x is a random variable for Payoff.
-Then, say, in a given investment or Lottery, you can win 'W' with 0.5 probability, and you can lose 'L' with 0.5 probability.
+Here R is the Risk Tolerance and x is the random variable for the payoff.
+Now suppose that in a given investment or lottery you win 'W' with probability 0.5 and lose 'L' with probability 0.5.

 Closed-form certainty equivalent equation for an exponential utility function applied to a fifty-fifty win-W lose-L lottery.